nicolas-kuechler/doe-suite/README.md

     cd doe-suite
     ```

-3. Install the Python packages (for Ansible)
+3. Within the doe-suite repository, install the Python packages (for Ansible)

     ```sh
     poetry install